 The resale market aligns perfectly with REI’s philosophy of extending the lifespan of products.
 By encouraging customers to buy and sell used gear, they reduce the need for new production and promote a culture of reusing and recycling.
 This not only minimizes waste but also conserves the natural resources required for manufacturing.

-When you think of recommerce, it’s more about an intentional sales strategy.
-We’re actively sourcing goods from customers for resale, like working with a vendor effectively.
+When you think of recommerce, its more about an intentional sales strategy.
+Were actively sourcing goods from customers for resale, like working with a vendor effectively.

 Fast-fashion brands are probably the last thing you think about when it comes to fashion that’s good for the environment, and for good reason: it’s estimated that the fast fashion industry contributes more than 10% of the world’s carbon dioxide emissions and 92 million tonnes of textile waste every year.